How to Become a Notary in South Dakota

 Where can I perform notarial acts in South Dakota?

-South Dakota notaries public have statewide jurisdiction, and they must perform notarial acts within the geographic borders of the State of South Dakota (SDCL §18-1-1).
+South Dakota notaries are authorized to perform notarial acts while physically located anywhere within the geographic borders of the state of South Dakota.

 What notarial acts can a South Dakota notary public perform?

-A South Dakota notary public is authorized to perform the following notarial acts (SDCL §18-1-1.1[3]):
+A South Dakota notary public is authorized to perform the following notarial acts [SDCL 18-1-1.1(2)]:

 How do I update my address on my South Dakota notary commission?